 2.8.
-Student
+Student responsibilities

-responsibilities 2.9.
+2.9.
 Screening student work (name Class attendance 6% (0,15) Research Practical training 12% (0,3)

 the proportion of ECTS credits for Experimental work 10% (0,25) Report (other)

 each activity so that Essay Seminar essay (other)

 the total number of ECTS credits is equal to the ECTS Tests 32% (0,8) Oral exam 40% (1) (other)

 value of the course) Written exam Project (other)

 Evaluation elem ents:

 1. Attending lec tures

 2. Attending exe ercises

 3. Participation at exerc ises

 4. Continuous k nowledg ge checking

 5. Final exam

 Attending lectures 3-6 points (15 lecture hours.
 1 lecture hour is worth 0.4 point).
 A student must attend minimal 8 lecture hours.

 Attending exercises 8-12 points (8 programmes.
 1 programme (double period) is worth 1.6 points).
 A student must attend minimal 6 programmes (12 hours).

 Participation at exercises 5-10 points - participation at exercise will be evaluated with short oral tests with 5 points at least two times.

 Continuous knowledge checking 20-32 points

 2.10.
-Grading and 1 st preliminary exam (10 questions) 10 points min. - 16 points max.
+Grading and 1^{st} preliminary exam (10 questions) 10 points min. - 16 points max.
 (1 question is worth 1.6 points)

 evaluating student work in class and at the final exam 2 nd preliminary exam (10 questions) 10 points min. - 16 points max.
 (1 question is worth 1.6 points)

-Preliminary exa ms in o i nline form.
+Preliminary exams in online form .

 ORAL EXAM: 24-40 points

 (5 questions: 1 question is worth 8 points)

 To take the final exam a student must gain minimal 16 points from attending lectures and exercises and participation at exercises and minimal 20 points from continuous knowledge checking.

 The total sum of points gained from all evaluation elements is expressed by a grade from 1 to 5 (the following table).

-Po oints Gı rade
+Po oints G rade

 up to 59 1 (F)

 60)-68 2 (E)

 69 9-76 2 (D)

 77 7-84 3 (C)

 85 5-92 4 (B)

-93-100 5 (A)

-At the Department there will be a Form for each student for keeping records of his/her attendance of the lectures and exercises with a column for

-evaluating his/her par

-knowledge checking t the name of the lecture - - ary exam,

-the final exam the Form with the total number of points gained from all valuation elements will be presented to the lecturer

-Types of - mal numbo r of

-Types of activitiesMinimal number of pointsMaximal number of points

-Attending lectures 3 6

-Attending 8 12

-exercises

-Participation at exercises 5 10

-Continuous 20) 32

-knowledge

-checking

-Final exam 24 1 40

-Total 60) 100

-In order to take the fin attending and participa knowledge checking.

-Number Availability

-2.11 Dequired Title of copies in the library via other media

-2.11.
+93-100 5 (A) Correcter - opt for line - of his/her attendance evaluating his/her par knowledge checking t At the Department there will be a Form for each student for keeping records of his/her attendance of the lectures and exercises with a column for evaluating his/her participation exercises.
+In the part of continuous knowledge checking there will be: the date of taking the preliminary exam, he name of the lecturer and the number of gained points. t the final exam the Form with the total number of points gained from all valuation elements will be presented to the lecturer Types of activities Minimal of po Maxi mal numbe points r of Attending lectures 3 6 Attending exercises 8 12 Participation at exercises 5 10 Continuous knowledge checking 20) 32 Final exam 24 1 40 Total 60) 100 In order to take the fin attending and participa knowledge checking.
+2.44 Decisiond Title Number of copies in the library Availability via other media 2.11.
 Required literature (available in the library and via Millis, D.L., D. Levine, R.A.
 Taylor: Canine Rehabilitation and Physical Therapy.
 Second edition.
-3

-other media) Elsevier, Philadelphia, Bockstahler, B, D. Lev s: Essentia Facts 1

-of Physiotherapy in Do ogs & Cats - Rehabilita tion and
+3 other media) Elsevier, Philadelphia, Bockstahler, B, D. Lev of Physiotherapy in Do Pain Management, BE 2004. rine, D. Milli ogs & Cats - Rehabilita tion and 1 2.12.
+Optional literature (at the time of submission of study programme proposal) 2.13.
+Quality assurance methods that ensure the acquisition of exit competences 2.14.
+Other (as the proposer wishes to add)

-Pain Management, BE 2004. - vetverlag Babenhau sen,

-2.12.
-Optional

-literature (at the time of submission of

-study programme

-proposal) 2.13.
-Quality

-assurance methods

-that ensure the

-acquisition of exit competences

-2.14.
-Other (as the

-proposer wishes to

-add)